Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Properties of the CTP sample

 \subsection{X-ray luminosities}

-For the rest of the analysis, we restrict the CTP sample to those 7345 extragalactic sources with a soft X-ray flux S/N\,$\geq$\,2 in order to reduce potential spurious X-ray detection.
+For the rest of the analysis, we restrict the CTP sample to those 7345 extragalactic sources with a soft X-ray flux S/N$_{\rm{x}}$\,$\geq$\,2 in order to reduce potential spurious X-ray detections.
 In \cref{fig:9}, we observe a clear distinction between pointed observations taken with \XMMN and \textit{Chandra} at various depths versus the homogenous all-sky coverage provided by eROSITA.
-The complete coverage of eROSITA results in a tighter correlation between luminosity and redshift, despite the presence of a few points away from the general trend, which have low S/N (thus indicating potential spurious sources).
-Another reason for their offset from the general trend could be an incorrect photometric redshift.
-On the other hand, \XMMN and \textit{Chandra} catalogues include a mixture of pointed observations resulting in a less smooth distribution between redshift and luminosity.
+The complete coverage of eROSITA results in a tighter correlation between luminosity and redshift, despite the presence of a few points away from the general trend, with S/N$_{\rm{x}} < 3$.
+Another reason for their offset from the general trend could be erroneous photo-$z$.
+On the other hand, \XMMN and \textit{Chandra} catalogues include a mixture of pointed observations, resulting in a less smooth distribution between redshift and luminosity.

-In all three panels, we indicate with open circle sources with low S/N$_{r}$, potentially corresponding to those highlighted red in the left panel of \cref{fig:zp_zs}, representing examples of increased redshift uncertainties.
-Notably, most of the results shown, focus on objects with redshifts of $z<4$.
+In all three panels, we indicate with open circles sources with low S/N$_{r}$, presumably representing examples of increased redshift uncertainties.
+Notably, most of the results shown focus on objects with redshifts of $z<4$.
 Sources with higher redshifts, while present, should be approached with caution due to potential inaccuracies.
 However, the future availability of LSST photometry will enable the exploration of this parameter regime by probing fainter sources with smaller errors, thus improving the reliability of redshift estimates for these populations.

-In studies such as that of \citet{Georgakakis_2011}, AGN are typically defined as sources with X-ray luminosities exceeding $L_{(2-10\,\textrm{keV})} \geq 10^{42}$$ \, \textrm{erg} \, \textrm{s}^{-1}$, since normal galaxies may be an important source of contamination below this limit \citep{Lehmer_2012,Aird_2015}.
-However, it is important to note that this threshold was established based on pencil-beam surveys, suggesting that it should be revisited now that wide-area surveys and deep optical data are accessible.
-X-ray luminosities of AGN in the soft X-ray band (0.5 -- 2\,keV) can vary significantly, depending on the AGN type and redshift.
-In literature, values can range from $L_{(0.5-2\,\textrm{keV})} \geq 10^{41} - 10^{46} \, \textrm{erg} \, \textrm{s}^{-1}$ or even less when considering low-luminosity AGN \citep{Hasinger_2005,Ebrero_2009,Civano_2012,Kawamuro_2013}.
-Applying the criterion of $L_{(0.5-2\,\textrm{keV})}> 10^{41} \, \textrm{erg} \, \textrm{s}^{-1}$, we classify 6243 out of the 6295 sources with computed X-ray luminosities as AGN.